farscapian/lnplay.live/README.md

 The front-end is a [lnmessage-enabled](https://github.com/aaronbarnardsound/lnmessage) PWA that interfaces with a backend core lightning node (CLN) over the `--experimental-websocket-port` (HTTP for local, 443/HTTPS/TLS-1.3 for remote hosts).
 Embedded in the front-end code is a well-known rune that authenticates client requests to the back end CLN node.
 People who visit `lnplay.live` will see information about the project as well as be given an opportunity to purchase (via lightning-only) an ephemeral regtest lightning environment that can be used for small bitcoin meetups, bitcoin conferences, or orange-pilling your family.

+The front-end application SHOULD accept a list of BOLT12 offers at build-time if possible.
 ## Product Definition

 The Product Definition is shown below.